sunilahmed1994/JobSearchAppGit/README.md

 # JobSearchApp
- job posting and finding app for freelancers and employers
+ Job finding and posting app for freelancers and companies